 HDDs are accessed over one of a number of bus types, including as of parallel ATA (PATA, also called IDE or EIDE; described before the introduction of SATA as ATA), Serial ATA (SATA), SCSI, Serial Attached SCSI (SAS), and Fibre Channel.
 Bridge circuitry is sometimes used to connect HDDs to buses with which they cannot communicate natively, such as IEEE 1394, USB and SCSI.

-- ATA / IDE interface and cable ATA=AT bus Attachment.
+- P-ATA / IDE interface and cable ATA=AT bus Attachment.
 Parallel ATA used at the PC, Apple Macintosh and some other computers.
-Now replaced by SATA.
+Nowdays replaced by SATA.

-- ATA/SATA ZIF connector The connector is used in most SSD and 1.8" hard disk storage devices.
+- SATA/PATA ZIF connector The connector is used in most SSD and 1.8" hard disk storage devices.
 The device is connected to the controller via flat ribbon cable.

 - ZIF to ATA interface adapter

 - Apple PowerBook ATA Used on PowerBooks for the 2.5" drives.
 The internal hard disk has a 48-pin connector that carries both the ATA signals and the power for the drive.